 What is product photography?

 Product photography involves applying certain techniques to capture detailed and enticing pictures of your products.
-Your product images directly affect how shoppers decide, potentially boosting your conversion rates and overall sales.
+Your product images directly influence shoppers' decisions, potentially boosting your conversion rates and overall sales.

 Equipment you need for professional product photography